ensariskin/Zero-RISC-V/digital/README.md

 # RV32I Digital Design Files

 This directory contains the core implementation files for the RISC-V RV32I pipelined processor.
-The design uses a consistent timescale of `100 ps / 1 ps` across all modules for accurate simulation.
+The design is implemented in SystemVerilog and follows a standard 5-stage pipeline architecture (Fetch, Decode, Execute, Memory, Writeback).

 ## Directory Structure